-Southeastern Conference football programs will play a 10-game conference only schedule, commissioner Greg Sankey announced Thursday.
+Southeastern Conference football programs, including the national champion LSU Tigers, will play a 10-game confernce only schedule, commissioner Greg Sankey announced Thursday.

 The season will kick off Sept.
 26 and lead up to the SEC Football Championship Game which will be played Dec.
 19 at Mercedes-Benz Stadium in Atlanta.